OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 **2. When Selection Is Cleared:**
 - Any click on a non-actionable area (background, grid container, scroll container, etc.) emits `selection_clear_requested`.
-- Clicking on an enemy unit (inspection-only) both clears selection and opens the inspection window for that unit.
+- Clicking on an enemy unit (inspection-only) opens the inspection window for that unit without changing the current selection.
+This is handled by a single-click interaction.
-- Clicking on a slot or `GachaBallView` performs the normal action (select, move, etc.) and updates selection accordingly.
+- Clicking on a player-controlled `GachaBallView` or slot performs the normal action (select, move, etc.) and updates selection accordingly.
+A double-click is required to open the inspection window for player-controlled units.
 - Clicking the background in the battle board (handled by the root Battle node) clears selection.
 - Clicking the grid background in inventory windows (handled by grid containers) clears selection.
 - Clicking the modal window's `BackgroundBlocker` closes the modal and clears selection.